zwang-geog/AdjFind/README.md

 This repository contains the source code for the AdjFind project, a C++ application that provides specialized transportation network algorithms.

 • **Road Segmentation Mode**: Determines which service points (e.g., hydrants) are closest to each road segment using network distance, and optionally splits roads into discrete distance categories for service area analysis.
+[Learn More](https://medium.com/@zifanw9/still-measuring-proximity-using-point-buffers-try-this-new-tool-2a0e5cb7f5c8)

 • **Neighboring Points Mode**: Identifies the nearest neighboring service points along a road network in each direction, calculating spacing distances between facilities like hydrants for regulatory compliance assessment.
+[Learn More](https://medium.com/@zifanw9/want-to-know-the-adjacent-points-on-road-network-and-measure-spacing-try-adjfind-e28f63341b2a)

 • **Structure Access Mode**: Computes shortest unobstructed paths from building corners to road networks, finding the least accessible points on buildings for emergency response planning and fire code compliance.